georgetoloraia/selflink-backend/contrinutors.md

 - Rotate secrets that may have leaked; add mitigation steps to the PR description.
 - Harden endpoints with permissions, throttles, and validation.
 Double-check new APIs for rate limiting and authorization.
 - Run security checks on dependencies (e.g., `pip install pip-audit && pip-audit`) and document remediation plans.

+## Contributor Rewards Model

+- 50% of monthly net revenue is allocated to contributors; rewards are event-sourced (`RewardEvent`) and snapshotted monthly (`MonthlyRewardSnapshot` + `Payout`).
+- Ledger is append-only; use compensating events for corrections.
+- Recalculate payouts deterministically with `python manage.py calc_monthly_rewards <YYYY-MM> --revenue-cents=... --costs-cents=... --dry-run` (or `make rewards-dry-run`).
+- Publish the CSV + hash produced by the management command for transparent audits.

 ## Helpful Commands